Download any resources you may need to spread the word about your challenge and why you're fundraising for vital dementia research.

 Company: If the organisation you work for has chosen Alzheimer’s Research UK as your charity of the year, select your organisation name from the drop-down at signup so your challenge will count towards your company total.

-Team: teams are a great way to measure your kms and encourage a little friendly fundraising competition with people you know.
-Once you’ve signed up, visit your everydayhero page and click "Create a new team" or "Join an existing team" on the right.
+Team: Teams are a great way to measure your kms and encourage a little friendly fundraising competition with people you know.
+Once you’ve signed up, visit your JustGiving page and click "Create a new team" or "Join an existing team" on the right.

 Nope, Cycling Down Dementia is completely free!
 We just ask you to set yourself a challenge that will push you, and ask your friends, family and colleagues to sponsor you to hit your £150 (or more) target so we can continue funding life-changing dementia research.

 a.
-If you have a tracking device, then watch the following videos to see how to link your fitness app to your everydayhero page:
+If you have a tracking device, then you can connect your device through Strava, just click here.
+If you need support, then please read the following instructions to see how to link your fitness app to your JustGiving page:

-d.
-If you don’t have a tracking device then you can add your lengths manually on your supporter page, just login to your fundraising page and add your ride on your activity feed.
+b.
+If you don’t have a tracking device then you can add your miles manually on your supporter page, just login to your fundraising page and add your ride on your activity feed.

 Yes – we'd love for you to be involved again this year!
-Use your login details from the previous year when you sign up this year and you can set up your Cycling Down Dementia 2020 page.
-We'd advise doing a short test run to make sure your accounts are set up correctly and that your tracker is still connected before you start your rides!
+If you have a JustGiving account already then you can use that, otherwise it's very easy to set one up.
+We'd advise doing a short test ride to make sure your accounts are set up correctly and that your tracker is still connected before you start your challenge!

 Yes!
-You can still set up your supporter page and add rides manually within everydayhero, the fundraising platform.
+You can still set up your supporter page and add rides manually within JustGiving, the fundraising platform.

 Yes, there are some downloads at the top of this page to help you with your fundraising to hit your £150 (or more) target and promote your Cycling Down Dementia challenge!